bowling220/nitrotype-hack-modified/readme.md

-# NitroType Cheat v2 - Modified by Blaine Oler
+# NitroType Cheat v2 - by Blaine Oler

 ## How to Use